Smuskan/Smuskan/README.md

 ###

-<p align="left">I’m passionate about learning, and I tackle every challenge with a growth mindset!</p>
+<p align="left">Welcome to my coding universe!
+I blend creativity and technology to craft innovative solutions, one line of code at a time.</p>

 ###